cheng11u/NLP_approch_to_language_typology/README.md

 ```bash
 python -m an_expe.test --config data/config/an_expe/config_gold.json
 ```
-to test only on the french FQB tree bank.

 The script also prints the samples on which the model prediction is wrong, along with the label (1 meaning NA, 0 NA).